 The number seven is as prominent in Lundqvist’s career as his No. 30, but there are three other numbers that tell how impactful the Swede has been to the team.

 Firstly, there’s 61, which represents his total number of playoff wins, a Rangers record.
-While he won’t win a Stanley Cup with the team, his play is consistently a factor in their ability to hang with the best.
+While he didn’t win a Stanley Cup with the team, his play is consistently a factor in their ability to hang with the best.